 David A. Boyd

-David Boyd practices in all areas of commercial litigation.
-He focuses in particular on business torts and regulatory investigations.
-Mr. Boyd has represented clients in cases involving unfair competition, disputes over the ownership and control of businesses, theft of trade secrets, agreements not to compete, breach of fiduciary duty, breach of contract, intellectual property disputes, and attempts to pierce the corporate veil of businesses to reach principals and related entities.
+David practices in all areas of commercial litigation at the trial court and appellate levels.
+He focuses in particular on business disputes and regulatory investigations.
+David has represented clients in cases involving unfair competition, permitting, eminent domain, disputes over the ownership and control of businesses, theft of trade secrets, agreements not to compete, breach of fiduciary duty, breach of contract, intellectual property disputes, and attempts to pierce the corporate veil of businesses to reach principals and related entities.
 He has represented clients in regulatory investigations by the Securities and Exchange Commission and by state authorities in Vermont and New York.

-David has tried cases to completion and has sought and received emergency relief on behalf of clients.
+David has tried cases to completion in federal and state courts and before an American Arbitration Association panel and has represented clients in appeals before the Vermont Supreme Court and the Second Circuit.
+He also has experience mediating cases and has sought and received emergency relief in multiple forums on behalf of clients.
 Prior to joining Gravel & Shea, David practiced at a large law firm in New York City and served as a law clerk to the Honorable Faith S. Hochberg of the United States District Court for the District of New Jersey.

 - New York University School of Law, J.D.
 2008, magna cum laude, Order of the Coif